 • Enzyme activity levels

-• Gene expression files can be downloaded from a NCI-hosted FTP site
+• You can download gene expression files from a NCI-hosted FTP site.

 The TARGET data matrix includes: